needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/xr-grab-interactable.md

 # XR Grab Interactable

-Interactable component that hooks into the interaction system (via [XRInteractionManager](xr-interaction-manager.md)) to allow basic "grab" functionality.
-Can attach to an Interactor that selects this Interactable component and follow it around while obeying physics (and inherit velocity when released).
+Interactable component that allows for basic grab functionality.
+When this behavior is selected (grabbed) by an Interactor, this behavior will follow it around and inherit velocity when released.

 ![XRGrabInteractable component](images/xr-grab-interactable.png)